Skeleton Key: Subduction Classes in Finite Transformation Semigroups and Green's Relations: Subduction Relation

-One calls the subduction class ordering of $(X,S)$ its {\em skeleton ordering} for $(X,S)$.
-This structure provides the scaffolding for a holonomy decomposition since subduction equivalent subsets have isomorphic holonomy permutation groups, so only one copy of these groups is needed per class in the decomposition \cite{zeiger67a,zeiger68,ginzburg_book68,eilenberg,holcombe_textbook,automatanetworks2005}.
+Therefore, we can naturally define by mutually subduced subsets an equivalence relation on $\cI(X)$, denoted by $\equiv_S$, leading to a partial order.\footnote{This structure provides the scaffolding for a holonomy decomposition since subduction equivalent subsets have isomorphic holonomy permutation groups, so only one copy of these groups is needed per class in the decomposition \cite{zeiger67a,zeiger68,ginzburg_book68,eilenberg,holcombe_textbook,automatanetworks2005}.
 For the holonomy decomposition the skeleton order is extended by using the {\em extended image set} $\cI^+(X)=\cI(X)\cup \{\{x\}: x \in X\}$ which includes any singletons that do not occur as images.
-This could potentially result in additional minimal equivalence classes for these singletons being adjoined to the skeleton.
+This could potentially result in additional minimal equivalence classes for these singletons being adjoined to the skeleton.}